-- Effects of continued project operation on water quality, including dissolved oxygen concentrations and water temperature in the project reservoir and in the St. Joseph River immediately downstream from the project dam (i.e., in the project bypassed reach). - Effects of turbine entrainment on fish populations in the project reservoir and in the St. Joseph River downstream from the project.
+- Effects of continued project operation on water quality, including dissolved oxygen concentrations and water temperature in the project reservoir and in the St. Joseph River immediately downstream from the project dam (i.e., in the project bypassed reach). - Effects of continued project operation on fish impingement, entrainment, and turbine-induced mortality on fish populations in the project reservoir and in the St. Joseph River downstream from the project. - Effects of continued project operation on mussels in project-affected waters, including in the project bypassed reach.